Nova Scotia

 Website

 Nova Scotia is full of small parks, maintained as rest, picnic or camping areas by the Provincial government.
 Their locations are well marked on the highways maps.
 Almost all have trees, shrubbery and other habitats, and almost all can have good birding, depending on the location and time of year.
-They are accessible to walkers all year round, but most are closed to vehicles and campers from Labour Day through to the next Victoria Day weekend.
+They are accessible to walkers all year round, but most are closed to vehicles and campers from mid-September to mid-May.

 Contributors